Bulzeye89/Mecha_Car_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
+Next, T-tests were done to see if there were done across all manufacturing lots to determine if there was a statistical difference from the population mean of 1,500 pounds per square inch.
+For the purposes of review, a null hypthosis will be used that there is no statistical difference from each manufacturing lot from the population mean.
 <p float="left">
 <img src="https://github.com/Bulzeye89/Mecha_Car_Statistical_Analysis/blob/main/Resources/Images/Population_ttest.png"
 </p>

+- Above, the results of the T-test for the suspension coils across all the manufacturing lots show that there is no statistical difference from the population mean.
+In addition, the p-value is 0.06028, which is not low enough to reject a null hypothesis.

 <p float="left">
 <img src="https://github.com/Bulzeye89/Mecha_Car_Statistical_Analysis/blob/main/Resources/Images/Lot1_ttest.png"
 </p>

+- Manufacturing Lot 1 has a P-value of 1 which is not low enough to reject a null hypothesis and it shows there is no statistical difference from the population mean.

 <p float="left">
 <img src="https://github.com/Bulzeye89/Mecha_Car_Statistical_Analysis/blob/main/Resources/Images/Lot2_ttest.png"
 </p>

+- Manufacturing Lot 2 has a P-Value of .6072 which is not low enough to reject a null hypothesis and it shows there is not statistical difference from the population mean.

 <p float="left">
 <img src="https://github.com/Bulzeye89/Mecha_Car_Statistical_Analysis/blob/main/Resources/Images/Lot3_ttest.png"
 </p>

+-Manufacturing Lot 3 has a P-Value of .004168 which is low enough to accept a null hypothesis.
+There is a statistical difference between Manufacturing Lot 3 and the population mean beyond random chance.
+This further supports the summary statistic findings discussed previously.

 ## Study Design: MechaCar vs Competition